Moody Interior Design: How to Choose Dark, Modern Furniture That’s Durable and Timeless

 In a moody interior, a mirror should deepen the room.
 Not brighten it.
 Not correct it.
 Deepen it.

 Place a mirror opposite a light source, not a window, and it becomes a portal rather than a correction.
 It doubles the candlelight, the lamp glow, the pendant’s scattered geometry.
-It creates the illusion of another room behind the wall, one that’s just as dark and just as considered as the one you’re standing in.
+It creates the illusion of another room behind the wall, one that is just as dark and just as considered as the one you’re standing in.

 Antique glass tends to work better here than pristine mirrors.
 Slightly smoky, slightly foxed, it absorbs as much light as it reflects.
 The image it returns is softer, less literal.
 It doesn’t compete with the room.
 It collaborates.